 United Way has a defined contribution pension plan covering substantially all employees.
 Employees who are age 21 or older and have completed one year of service are eligible to participate in the plan.
+Employees who were previously employed at another nonprofit organization for at least three years are immediately eligible to participate in the plan.
 United Way's contributions to the plan are equal to 8% of compensation.
-The amounts are included in staff compensation expense as employee benefits in the statements of functional expenses and totaled \$39,696 and \$51,801 for the years ended June 30, 2014 and 2013, respectively.
+The amounts are included in staff compensation expense as employee benefits in the statements of functional expenses and totaled \$47,078 and \$39,696 for the years ended June 30, 2015 and 2014, respectively.